vishalyadav-code/Palindrome-Birthdate/README.md

-# Palindrome-Birthdate
+# Is your Birthday a Palindrome?

+## About
+What is palindrome?

+A word, phrase, or sequence that reads the same backwards as forwards, e.g. madam or nurses run.

-Check your birthdate is palindrome or not..!
+This app will check if your birthday is palindrome or not!
+Enter your birthday and check it out!

-Technologies used: Html, css, and javascript
+## Language used

+- HTML5
+- CSS3
+- JavaScript
+- Check out the live project - "[Live](https://vishalyadav-code.github.io/Palindrome-Birthdate/)"